Frequently Asked Questions

 What is the regulatory framework?

-integratedPRIVATE Pty Ltd (an associated entity) is an infrastructure, network and private cloud hosting provider supplying IT services to support and maintain the integratedCAPITAL systems.
+E2EFi Platforms is operated under licence by integratedPRIVATE Pty Ltd. integratedPRIVATE Pty Ltd (an associated entity) is an infrastructure, network and private cloud hosting provider supplying IT services to support and maintain the integratedCAPITAL systems including E2EFi Platforms.

 • Foundation Partner at NEXTDC B2 Brisbane